Minimize the hassles – but not the returns.

 When a hands-off approach is preferred, patent owners can minimize hassle – without minimizing returns – by divesting significant groups of patents into a licensing company operated by IPValue.

 You’re likely wondering how it works.

 Here’s how.
 Under this model, financial returns from commercialization of the transferred patents typically take the form of a back-end share of net proceeds to the original patent owner.
 Or, for more immediate returns, the original owner can choose to trade share for creditable up-front advance payments from proceeds.
 Anything is possible; we just need to understand your needs.

-In either case, although the original patent owner grants ownership and control to the licensing company, our experience in structuring patent transfers from major enterprises – including Micron, NXP, Cypress, and Sanyo – protects the original owner’s long-term interests.
+In either case, although the original patent owner grants ownership and control to the licensing company, our experience in structuring patent transfers from major enterprises – including Micron, NXP, Cypress, and Epson– protects the original owner’s long-term interests.

 Additional benefits of the patent transfer approach include: